kubernetes-sigs/aws-iam-authenticator/README.md

 This method allows the appropriate profile to be used implicitly.
 Note that any environment variables set as part of the `exec` flow will take precedence over what's already set in your environment.

+#### Note for federated users:
+Federated AWS users often will have a "meaningful" attribute mapped onto their assumed role, such as an email address, through the account's AWS configuration.
+These assumed sessions have [a few parts](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_variables.html#principaltable), the `role id` and `caller-specified-role-name`.
+By default, when a federated user uses the `--role` option of `aws-iam-authenticator` to assume a new role the
+`caller-specified-role-name` will be converted to a random token and the `role id` carries through to the newly assumed role.

+Using `aws-iam-authenticator token ... --forward-session-name` will map the original `caller-specified-role-name` attribute onto the new STS assumed session.
+This can be helpful for quickly attempting to associate "who performed action X on the K8 cluster".

+Please note, **this should not be considered definitive** and needs to be cross referenced via the `role id` (which remains consistent) with CloudTrail logs as a user could potentially change this on the client side.

 ## Troubleshooting

 If your client fails with an error like `could not get token: AccessDenied [...]`, you can try assuming the role with the AWS CLI directly: